 Students who are dismissed or who voluntarily withdraw during the last week of classes (five class days prior to the start of exams) or after will receive a grade of “F” in all of their courses.

-In exceptional circumstances, and when indicated by a medical or health care professional, students may request permission to withdraw from one course, rather than withdraw entirely from the program.
-If permission to withdraw from a specific course is granted by the Director of the School Abroad, the student would stop all work related to that course and receive a WD on his/her transcript for that course.
+In exceptional circumstances, and when indicated by a medical or health care professional, students may request permission to withdraw from one (and only one) course, rather than withdraw entirely from the program.
+If permission to withdraw from a specific course is granted by the director of the School Abroad, the student would stop all work related to that course and receive a WD on his/her transcript for that course.

 Middlebury students who receive permission to withdraw from a course abroad should understand that because of the reduced course load, s/he will no longer be eligible for a WTEQ (winter-term equivalent credit), where applicable.

 Although this is the policy for a student’s Middlebury transcript, depending on the laws of the host country, a failing grade or a failure to complete the course may become a part of a student’s permanent academic record at the host institution.